pauvilella/blog-back/README.md

 docker compose run --rm blog-back-app bash -c 'alembic upgrade head'
 ```
 Nevertheless, it is added in the command locally, so it will run everytime we start our appp.
 Checkout the **docker-compose.yml** file.

+## CI
+Everytime that we push to the `main` branch, a GitHub action will get triggered that will build and push the docker image to the public Docker Hub repository.